 Q: Why is confidentiality important?

 Simply put, confidentiality protects the business.
 If employees learn that their employer is for sale, they may seek other employment to protect their income.
 Customers may begin to favor other sources for your products or services.
 Key suppliers may seek alternate channels to the market.
-These events can quickly erode financial performance or destabilize a business, which translates to increased risk and lower value.
+These events can quickly erode financial performance and destabilize a business, which translates to increased risk and less value.
 It is important that your constituents stay committed at this time when your business needs to look its best.

 Q: How does Exit Strategies maintain confidentiality?

 - Buyer prospects sign confidentiality agreements and answer qualifying questions.
 Only screened buyers receive confidential details.